exercism/go/concepts/interfaces/introduction.md

 For implementing the interface, it does not matter whether the method has a value or pointer receiver.
 (Revisit the [methods concepts][concept-methods] if you are unsure about those.)

-> A value of interface type can hold any value that implements those methods. [^1]
+> A value of interface type can hold any value that implements those methods. ((Go Tour: Interfaces)[go-tour-interfaces])

 That means `Stats` can now be used in all the places that expect the `Counter` interface.